Süleyman Demirel: In popular culture

 Süleyman Demirel was often nicknamed Baba (The Father) or Çoban Sülü (Sülü the Shepherd) and humorously Spartacus, after his native city of Isparta.
 His fedora hat was a famous part of his image.

 With the song "Demirbaş" on the album Yadigâr (1995), Fikret Kızılok humorously described Demirel's inability to stay away from the political scene.
 "Süleyman", one of the hit songs of Barış Manço's 1992 album Mega Manço, was another satire of Demirel.
 He was portrayed by Haldun Boysan in the 2007 movie Zincirbozan.
 There are also references to Demirel in Cem Karaca's Raptiye.
 Demirel appeared as a guest actor in the film The President in the Other Turkey.
 Nejmi Aykar portrayed Demirel in the TV series Once Upon a Time in Cyprus, which was broadcast on TRT 1.

 Although Demirel had retired, whenever there was political distress, Turkish media or his followers (humorously or otherwise) called on him with the words "Kurtar bizi baba" ("Father, save us").

 Quotes

-Demirel was a skillful orator and is known for producing many memorable quotes and quips with journalists.

-His most famous quote is "Dün dündür, bugün bugündür" ("Yesterday is yesterday, today is today"), which he said in response to those questioning his pragmatism.
-However he would also say: "Not everybody can wriggle out of the issue by saying 'Yesterday was yesterday, today is today' like I did."
+Demirel's most famous quote is "Dün dündür, bugün bugündür" ("Yesterday is yesterday, today is today"), which he said in response to those questioning his pragmatism.
+However he would also say: "Not everybody can wriggle out of the issue by saying 'Yesterday was yesterday, today is today', like I did."

-"Benzin vardı da biz mi içtik?" ("Did we drink the gasoline, as if there were any?"), he said when defending his actions during the 1970s energy crisis.
+When defending his actions during the 1970s energy crisis, he said "Benzin vardı da biz mi içtik?" ("Did we drink the gasoline, as if there were any?").

 When speaking to a reporter when tensions were heightened with Greece due to the Aegean dispute he said: "Ege bir Yunan gölü değildir.
 Ege bir Türk gölü de değildir.
 Binaenaleyh Ege bir göl değildir." ("The Aegean is not a Greek lake.
 The Aegean is not a Turkish lake.
 Therefore, the Aegean is not even a lake.")